Volcanos & Mountains Have Shaped Costa Rica

 Rincon de la Vieja

-Rincon de la Vieja is aonther area in Guanacaste that is gaining more and attention each year.
+Rincon de la Vieja is another area in Guanacaste that is gaining more and attention each year.
 Only about 1-2 hours from the Pacific Northwest Coast, this area of the country is great for the beach dweller looking to escape to the highlands for a day tour in Costa Rica.
-Rincon de la Vieja offers visitors an amazing, yet hard to access National Park along with various adventure centers where guests can float down rivers in inner tubes, do a zip-line tour or relax in the natural geo-thermal hot springs.
+Rincon de la Vieja offers visitors an amazing, yet hard to access National Park along with various adventure centers where guests can float down rivers in inner tubes, do a zip-line tour or relax in the natural geothermal hot springs.

 Ready to see places in Costa Rica like you never imagined?
 Contact us!